St. Xavier's School, Jawalakhel

 St. Xavier's School (Est-1951) is a private Catholic coeducational basic education institution run by the Nepal Region of the Society of Jesus in Lalitpur, Nepal.
 It was the first academic institution established by the Jesuits in Nepal.
 Currently, it consists of student cohorts in twelve levels of study (Grades 1 to 12) and operates an elementary school, a middle school, and a high school under a single administration.
-One of the oldest private schools in the country, St. Xavier's has historically been considered an elite institution, often attracting students from the upper crust of Nepal's society.
-The school's alumni have traditionally occupied high ranking positions within the government, bureaucracy, military or distinguished themselves nationally in other professions.

 History

 St. Xavier's School was established by the Jesuit missionary Marshall D. Moran.
 Fresh from the newly acquired democratic political system after a century long system of familial rule by the "Ranas", Nepal was beginning to open up to the world and the incumbent king of Nepal, Tribhuwan Bir Bikram Shah, is said to have personally invited Moran, who at that time was working in Patna, India, to bring Jesuit education to Nepal.
 Moran accepted the invitation and in 1951 St. Xavier's School was opened in Godawari, on the outskirts of the capital city Kathmandu.

 St. Xavier's School was the first institute in Nepal to be affiliated with Cambridge University.
 In 1957 it offered the first GCE exams in Nepal and again in 1984 when the school resumed General Certificate of Education O levels.

 An all-boys school from 1951 until 2000, St. Xavier's began admitting girls starting with the academic session of 2000/01.